Varsha-7/CollabAssignment/README.md

 # CollabAssignment
-Demo Python Program to :
+Demo Python Program :
--- To Learn and understang Branching.
+-- To Learn and understand Branching.
 -- For Merge conflict Resolving.